ellishg/rubiks-algorithms/README.md

 A single letter implies a __clockwise__ turn of 90 degrees when viewed directly at the face.
 If it's followed by a prime, then it implies a __counter-clockwise__ turn.
 It it's followed by a __2__, then it implies a __half__ turn of 180 degrees.

-A lowercase letter means you need to turn the middle layer along with the corresponding face so that two layers move.
+A lowercase letter means you need to turn two layers of the corresponding face.

+With the Rubik's Cube Revenge, a __2__ in front of a letter means you only turn the inner layer of that face.

 ### Examples
 * __F2__ :point_right: Turn front face twice